CSE232-MSU/CSE232/Setup/setup-macos.md

 # Using C++ in VSCode - MacOS

-The following tutorial assumes you are running on MacOS version 10.13 (High Sierra) or later.
+The following tutorial assumes you are running on MacOS version 10.13 (High Sierra) or later, _but_ it's possible that this tutorial may still work on older versions -- we simply have no way of testing.
 You can check your MacOS version by clicking the Apple logo at the top-left, and selecting "About This Mac".

-Please update your system if you are not running version 10.13 or later.

 If you encounter any trouble during this tutorial, please ask about your problem on Piazza, or come to Help Room.